JanSharp/FactorioEmmyLuaDocs/notes.md

 what to do about defines.prototypes

+not sure what i think about AnyBasic being used for Tags.
+I mean it's not wrong, i guess.
+Actually i know what i think.
+It's not accurate because tags specifically only allow tables with strings as their keys, AnyBasic does not have that restriction.

 some code used to test which descriptions are empty strings and which are null to reprsent "no description":
 ```lua
 -- for _, class in ipairs(api_data.classes) do